If you don’t have a Canadian address for PR card delivery, here’s what you can do while apartment hunting.

 He asked me to call the number with an updated address within 6 months.
 After 6 months, I would have to pay $50 for the card.

-I could have used the Airbnb address but didn’t feel comfortable with that.
+I could have used the hotel address but didn’t feel comfortable with that.

 I wanted to be in a position to receive my PR card myself without using someone else’s address.

 I would also need an address for a bunch of other things like a bank account and OHIP card and didn’t want the host to complain about receiving so much mail for me.